DineshkumarJP/dobby-security-tool/README.md

 ./dobby_security.sh -c container_name

+If required additional prints for more information, follow below command

   Ex: ./dobby_security.sh -c Netflix -v

+  To run the individual test case, follow below command

   - Only run the test "5.10 - Ensure that the memory usage for containers is limited":